scherti/webcrawler/README.md

 ## What else could have been done

 For the assessment I wanted to limit the scope of this application and therefore only a limited set of functions was implemented.
-Also the code coverage of JUnit tests is not complete.
+Only a few specific error handlers are to find in the code base as well as the code coverage of JUnit tests is not complete.

 Other useful addons i could think of would be:
 - limit of maximum amount of simultaneous web requests